 The abstract should briefly outline the content of the article and any conclusions it may reach.
+It should contain the following elements: Background, Methods, Results, and Conclusion.

 The keywords should be words a reader would be likely to use in searching for the content of the article.